-The SUV5-V (voltage output versions) have been factory set such that an output of O Volts represents -100 W/m^2 (this will never be reached in practice), and the full-scale output of 1 Volt represents 400 W/m^2 .
+The SUV radiometer (voltage output) have been factory set such that an output of 0 Volts represents -100 W/m2 (this will never be reached in practice), and the full-scale output of 1 Volt represents 400 W/m2.

 The voltage output range in W/m^2 can be changed by the user with the supplied PC software.
-The maximum recommended irradiance for the SUV5 is 400 W/m^2 .
+The maximum recommended irradiance for the SUV radiometer is $400 \ W/m^2$.

 The measurement range must start from a negative value because the analogue output itself cannot go to zero or go negative.
-For the default setting of 0 to 1 Volt representing -100 to 400 W/m^2 the range is actually 500 W/m^2 with a zero offset of 100 W/m^2 .
+For the SUV5 and SUV-A the default setting of 0 to 1 Volt representing -100 to 400 W/m2 the range is actually 500 W/m2 with a zero offset of 100 W/m2.
+For the SUV-B and SUV-E ranges see the specification table.